Expatriates in the United Arab Emirates: Somalis

-More than 100,000 Somalis live in the United Arab Emirates.
+More than 100,001 Somalis live in the United Arab Emirates.
 Many of these are people who settled in the UAE before its creation.
 There are up to 35,000 of people who are Citizens of Western Nations.
 They came as in the hopes to invest in the UAE.
 Since many Somali passport holders face many restrictions in the UAE, which makes it easier for Western Passport holders of Somali origin.
 There's a lot of Gold Stores, where people who left Western nations choose to invest in the UAE, while is closer to Somalia.
 The Somali Business Council based in Dubai regulates 175 Somali companies.
 Somali-owned businesses line the streets of Deira, the Dubai city centre, with only Iraqis exporting more products from the city at large.
 Internet cafés, hotels, coffee shops, restaurants and import-export businesses are all testimony to the Somalis' entrepreneurial spirit.
-Star African Air is also one of three Somali-owned airlines based in Dubai.
+Star African Air is also one of three Somali-owned airlines based in Abu dhabi.

 Sudanese

-75,000 Sudanese people live in the UAE since 2013.
+As of 2013, 75,000 Sudanese people live in the UAE.
 Most of them are based mainly in Dubai, with smaller populations in other emirates.

 Syrians

-A large number of Syrians live in the UAE.
-Many of whom have been in the country since its prosperity, even before 1971.
+A large number of Syrians live in the UAE, many of whom have been in the country even before 1971.
 Syrian teachers and professors played an important role in the country's development.
-In addition to being famous in the media, beauty, fashion, real estate and IT businesses, many Syrians have developed other companies and restaurants, as Syrian kitchen is known to be the richest kitchen in the Middle East and one of the most variable in the world.
+In addition to being famous in the media, beauty, fashion, real estate and IT businesses, many Syrians have developed other companies and restaurants, as the Syrian kitchen is known to be one of the richest kitchens in the Middle East and the world.
 Many of them work in both the public and private sectors.
 Higher positions are usually held by Syrians due to their known education, diplomacy and background.

+Notable Syrian nationals who live in the UAE include Ronaldo Mouchawar, founder of the former Souq.com (now vice president of Amazon MENA), the billionaires Michel Chalhoub, founder of Chalhoub Group, Ghassan Abboud, and Moafaq Al Gaddah. in addition to architect Ziki Homsi, who designed Deira Clocktower, and Youssef Abdelke, the designer of Sheikh Zayed Grand Mosque.

-Many Syrian artists and actors, who are considered to be the most famous in the Arab world, are now living in the UAE.
+Moreover, many Syrian artists and actors, who are considered to be the most famous in the Arab world, are now living in the UAE.
 Most Syrians reside in Abu Dhabi, Dubai, and smaller numbers in Sharjah.
 In addition to Arabic, most Syrians speak English fluently and a small number of them speak French and other languages.

 Before the 2011 crisis, Syria was the first Arab destination for UAE citizens who considered it home.
 The Syrian population in the UAE is over 242,000.
 Most of them are Sunni Muslims and Christians.
 Many of them are coupled to non-Arabs.